 The C.A.G.S. in school psychology meets state certification requirements in school psychology from the Rhode Island Department of Education.

 For candidates admitted to the C.A.G.S. in school psychology, the M.A. in counseling (educational psychology concentration) is awarded when the student has completed CEP 531, CEP 532, CEP 533, CEP 534, CEP 536, CEP 537, CEP 538, CEP 551, CEP 554 and CEP 602; and satisfactorily passed a written examination prepared and administered by the Department of Counseling, Educational Leadership, and School Psychology.
 The examination is based on the student’s knowledge of human development, counseling approaches and intervention strategies.
-The M.A. in counseling with concentration in educational psychology is not granted as a terminal degree and does not meet requirements for certification as a school psychologist
+The M.A. in counseling with concentration in educational psychology is not granted as a terminal degree and does not meet requirements for certification as a school psychologist.